Yes, even celebrities and billionaires get tricked by phishing emails.

 In 2016, a Russian hacking group wanted to sow discord in the 2016 presidential election, so they decided to target John Podesta, Hilary Clinton’s campaign manager.
 Here is the actual email that Fancy Bear — the hacking group — sent to Podesta:

-Right away, you may notice something weird about this email: if Google wanted you to reset your password, they probably would not send you to a bit.ly link.
+Right away, you may notice something weird about this email: if Google wanted you to reset your password, they probably would not send you to a Bitly link.
 (Bitly happens to be one of the top phishing sites in the world.)

-But John Podesta is a smart guy, and he didn’t immediately click.
-He knew the email looked fishy, so he emailed IT and asked if he should take the email seriously.
-And this was the response from Charles Delevan, the head of IT:
+John Podesta is a smart guy: he knew the email looked fishy, so he emailed IT and asked if it was real.

-You read that right: “This is a legitimate email.”
-(If even IT department heads fall for scams like this, nobody is safe.)
-In Delevan’s defense, the link in his response email is correct: myaccount.google.com/security.
-The problem was that John Podesta went back and clicked the link in his original email: the bitly link, which redirected to a cloned Google login site.
-Within seconds of Podesta typing in his password on the cloned site, Fancy Bear snagged his password, and soon after, all of his emails too.
+In Delevan’s defense, Delevan’s response email contains the correct google password reset link: myaccount.google.com/security.
+The problem is that John Podesta went back and clicked the link in his original email: the Bitly link, which redirected to a cloned Google login site.
+Within seconds of Podesta typing his password into the cloned site, Fancy Bear snagged his password — and soon after, all of his emails too.

 So how could this have been prevented?
+Enter Too Phishy.

 Last year, I built a tool called Too Phishy: a Gmail plugin that attaches to your Gmail inbox.
-(Hey mom, it made the Google Top Rated page!)

-Notice that the “Log In” button links to fancug.com, a domain name that is registered in South Korea.
-That's a red flag; all of Facebook's URL domain names are registered in the United States.
-Also, fancug.com is not a well-known Tranco top million link (i.e. a top million most common website on the internet).
+Like the Podesta email, Lazarus Group’s email purports to be from a legitimate tech company, Facebook.
+But you’ll quickly notice that the “Log In” button links to fancug.com, a domain name that is registered in South Korea.
+That's a red flag; since Facebook is a United States-based company, all of Facebook's “.com” URL domain names should be registered in the United States.
+Another red flag: fancug.com is not a top million link, i.e. one of the top million most commonly visited websites in the world.

 And finally, the most advanced attack: the Jeff Bezos hack.

-Here are the bare facts of the scandal: Jeff Bezos was (and still is) the owner of The Washington Post.
-Around the beginning of 2018, Mohammed bin Salman, the Crown Prince of Saudi Arabia, became frustrated with the Post’s unfavorable coverage of the Middle East.
-So, as world leaders are wont to do, MBS – as the crown prince is known – decided to hack into Jeff Bezos’ phone.
-After the two met at a party, MBS sent Bezos the following WhatsApp message:
+Here are the bare facts of the scandal: Jeff Bezos was (and still is, unfortunately) the owner of The Washington Post.
+Around the beginning of 2018, Mohammed bin Salman (MBS), the Crown Prince of Saudi Arabia, became frustrated with the Post’s unfavorable coverage of the Middle East.
+So, as world leaders are wont to do, MBS decided to hack into Bezos’ phone and blackmail Bezos into more favorable coverage.

-In January of 2019, Bezos and his wife McKenzie Scott announced their divorce.
+Then, suddenly, in January 2019, Bezos and his wife McKenzie Scott announced their divorce.
 Following the news, the National Enquirer published a cover story that mentioned “the cheating photos that ended his marriage”:

-Indeed, one month after the Enquirer article was published, Bezos penned this blog post, revealing that he had been hacked and that the National Enquirer was using these hacked photos to blackmail him.
+One month after the Enquirer article was published, Bezos penned this blog post, revealing that he had been hacked and that the National Enquirer was using these hacked photos to blackmail him.
 He even published the blackmail letter itself, with the itemized list of photos they had stolen from his phone (including a “below the belt selfie”).

 How could Bezos have protected himself?

-And if you’re thinking, “No one’s going to pay a million dollars to hack me, I’m not a billionaire,” think again: a recent study from iVerify found that seven out of 2,500 investigated phones had similar spyware installed on them, and that those phones belonged to a “cross section of society” — not just billionaires and politicians.
-So another thing you can do is download spyware detection software like iVerify.
+Are you thinking, “Eh, I’m not worried about this happening to me.
+I’m not a billionaire”?
+Think again: a recent study from iVerify found that seven out of 2,500 investigated phones had similar spyware installed on them, and that those phones belonged to a “cross section of society” — not just billionaires and politicians.
+Indeed, it’s never a bad idea to install spyware, no matter who you are.

 But if you look at the above graph, you probably notice that phishing is still — even in 2023 — five times more common than the next most common internet crime.
+Hackers can still get people to click links.1 Plus, there are always going to be vulnerable users.

 Sure, 626 is a small number, but as we've seen today, it only takes one phishing email for a catastrophe to happen.
 So stay vigilant!
 (And install Too Phishy.)